 What does it mean then to love?
 What is the definition of love?
 Josh McDowell drew the biblical definition from Ephesians 5:29.
 Love is to nourish (provide) and cherish (protect).
 “No one ever hated his own body, but feeds (provides nourishment) and cares for (protects) it, just as Christ also does the church.”
 And how are we nourished, and consequently others?
 Read Luke 2:52 on how Jesus grew in 4 areas: “in wisdom (mental), stature (physical), and in favor with God (spiritual) and with men (relational).”
 This is overall, holistic growth.
 Now, as we are equipped in these areas, then we become able to love (to provide) for our loved ones properly.
 Because we loved ourselves first to care for ourselves, then we can give the same to others.
 We love our neighbor as ourselves (Matthew 22:37).

-I also know for a fact that failure to love one’s self first paves for insecurity that destroys interpersonal relationships (insecurity is a foothold of the devil, did you know).
-Because you look for reassurance and appreciation from other people first in order for you to feel loved, and when those are not met you are disappointed and feeling more unloved.
+I also know for a fact that failure to love one’s self first paves the way for the insecurity that destroys interpersonal relationships (insecurity is a foothold of the devil, did you know?).
+Because you look for reassurance and appreciation from other people first in order for you to feel loved, and when those are not met you are disappointed and feel more unloved.
 But then love is not a feeling.
 It is a decision.
 An act of will (that’s why God can command it).
 You choose to love yourself.
 To provide for it and protect it, not because someone will benefit from it (a spouse) but because that’s what it means to love.
 You do it for yourself.
-How can you serve [love]others when you are unable to serve the needs of [love]your own?
+How can you serve [love]others when you are unable to serve the needs of [love] your own?

 Now that love has been defined, I pray that we can love ourselves better and others truly.